 One spin of the roulette wheel later, he doubled his money.
-As a result of his win, he gave a $600 tip to the dealer and walked out a rich man.
+Then, as a result of his win, he gave a $600 tip to the dealer and walked out a rich man.

-His bet was filmed as a short reality series called Double or Nothing by Britain’s Sky One television and was also featured on E! in the documentary special THS Investigates: Vegas Winners & Losers.
+His bet was filmed as a short reality series Double or Nothing, by Britain’s Sky One television.
+It was also featured on E! in the special THS Investigates Vegas Winners & Losers documentary.

 One Man’s Trash……